 Red Bull driver Verstappen wins Austrian GP ahead of rejuvenated Ferrari’s Leclerc in 2nd

-SPIELBERG, Austria (AP) — Reigning Formula One champion Max Verstappen continued his relentless march toward a third straight world title with a dominating win at the Austrian Grand Prix on Sunday.
+SPIELBERG, Austria (AP) — Reigning Formula One champion Max Verstappen continued his relentless march toward a third straight world title with another dominating win at the Austrian Grand Prix on Sunday.

 Verstappen started from pole position for the fourth straight race and notched his fifth straight win and seventh in nine races so far this season.
 He increased his championship lead to 81 points over his Red Bull teammate Sergio Perez.